ravendb/bootcamp/src/Unit-1/lesson5/README.md

 The default value of a page size for a query is 128 results.
 In order to retrieve a different number of results in a single query use `.Take(pageSize)` method.

+> You can learn more about paging reading the [official documentation](http://ravendb.net/docs/article-page/latest/csharp/indexes/querying/paging)

 ## Great job!
 Onto Lesson 6!

 Awesome!
 This was a short lesson.
 We will discuss a lot about querying when we